A fighter for New Jersey's working families

 Donald is deeply committed to his community and has been active in the United Way of Camden County for close to two decades, and served as its chairman from 2002 through 2004.
 He helped to create and run the non-profit Union Organization for Social Service (UOSS), the nation’s first labor agency devoted to community service.
 He is also a founding member of The Home Port Alliance, a coalition that brought back the USS New Jersey – the most decorated battleship in U.S. history – to serve as a monument for veterans and a major attraction for the revitalization of the Camden Waterfront.

-Donald served in the New Jersey Legislature from 2010-14, where he developed a reputation as an effective, bipartisan reformer.
+Donald previously served in the New Jersey Legislature, where he developed a reputation as an effective, bipartisan reformer.
 He championed a massive job creation program that has brought multiple companies and thousands of jobs to our region.
-He led an historic effort to modernize our state's higher education system that has put New Jersey on the map as a research and medical sciences education hub.
-And he successfully reformed our state's bail system to keep violent offenders out of our communities.
+He led an historic effort to modernize our state’s higher education system that has put New Jersey on the map as a research and medical sciences education hub.
+And he successfully reformed our state’s bail system to keep violent offenders out of our communities.

 Donald and his wife live in the City of Camden.
-He is the father of three and grandfather of two.
+He is the father of three and grandfather of three.